jamiemills98/jamies_portfolio/README.md

 https://codepen.io/hrtzt/pen/NPZKRN (Alberto Hartzet)

-Matthew started me off with the idea of a space theme (inspired by his animated background), this slowly moved into the sunset theme after making my moodboard and realizing the colors I chose resembled a sunset more than space.
+- Matthew started me off with the idea of a space theme (inspired by his animated background), this slowly moved into the sunset theme after making my moodboard and realizing the colors I chose resembled a sunset more than space.

-I was then inspired to change my nav bar after starting.
+- I was then inspired to change my nav bar after starting.
 I changed it to be a side nav bar rather than across the page under the header after seeing Alberto's Nav bar example.
 This made it look neater and easier to use.
 I also made it fixed so the user of my website can easily navigate while looking through the pages.

-I choose my background to imitate a pastel sunset.
+I chose my background to imitate a pastel sunset.
 My text colours were left black and white depending on background so it is easier to read and nice to look at (too many colours could overwhelm the user).
 My text fonts are in the sans serif family as they are easy to read.
-I also chose to have a slightly lighter background on my header/titles to seperate it from the background.
+I also chose to have a slightly lighter background on my header/titles to seperate it from the main background.

 Moodboard: